 The University of Pittsburgh Writing Center is part of the Composition Program.
 Established in the 1970s, the Writing Center is staffed by faculty, graduate student, and undergraduate tutors.
 It offers free tutorials and writing-related events to the University community.
-The Writing Center’s Dissertation Boot Camps are popular with graduate students across the University.
+The Writing Center’s Dissertation Camps are popular with graduate students across the University.

 The Nietz Old Textbook Collection, housed in Special Collections in Hillman Library, holds 16,000 volumes, mostly from the 19th century.
 Faculty and students in the Composition program have found the collection to be a rich source for their scholarship.
 The Full-Text Collection, available online, contains 141 schoolbooks.